-In January, 2015, The New York Times (NYT) reported on the validity of using laxatives as a childhood remedy.
-The article reports that “doctors have long recommended these laxatives for their convenience and on the grounds that very little PEG 3350 (the active chemical in MiraLAX) is absorbed in the intestines,” but at the time, the FDA claimed there was not enough data about the effect of this chemical in children.
+In January 2015, the NY Times (NYT) reported on the validity of using laxatives as a childhood remedy.
+The article reports that “doctors have long recommended these laxatives for their convenience and on the grounds that very little PEG 3350 (the active chemical in MiraLAX) is absorbed in the intestines.”
+At the time, the FDA claimed there was not enough data about the effect of this chemical in children.

 More Recent Trouble for MiraLAX

 Since the 2015 report, you might have thought this all settled down.